Same-sex marriage in Colombia

-Same-sex marriage has been legal in Colombia since 28 April 2016 in accordance with a 6–3 ruling from the Constitutional Court that banning same-sex marriage is unconstitutional under the Constitution of Colombia.
-The decision took effect immediately, and made Colombia the fourth country in South America to legalize same-sex marriage, after Argentina, Brazil and Uruguay.
-The first same-sex marriage was performed in Cali on 24 May 2016.
+Same-sex marriage has been legal in Colombia since 28 April 2016, following a 6–3 ruling from the Constitutional Court that banning same-sex marriage is unconstitutional under the Constitution of Colombia.
+The decision took effect immediately.
+Previously, several bills to legalize same-sex marriage had been proposed in the Congress of Colombia, but all were stalled or rejected.
+Colombia was the fourth country in South America, after Argentina, Brazil and Uruguay, and the nineteenth in the world to legalize same-sex marriage.
+The first same-sex wedding was performed in Cali on 24 May 2016.

 Colombia has also recognised same-sex de facto unions, providing some of the rights and benefits of marriage, since 2007.
+A bill to expand the rights of civil partners was rejected by Congress in 2007 despite President Álvaro Uribe's support.

-De facto unions
+Civil unions

 Establishment and court rulings

-A de facto union (unión marital de hecho, /es/) can be registered through a public deed with a notary or a judge.
+Same-sex de facto unions (unión marital de hecho, /es/) have been recognized in Colombia since 2007.
+De facto unions can be registered through a public deed with a notary or a judge.
 A registered union may provide greater convenience when accessing rights.
 If unregistered, a person may have to prove the union's existence to a court.

 On 7 February 2007, the Constitutional Court of Colombia extended several property and pension rights to cohabiting same-sex couples.
 A subsequent court decision, handed down in October 2007, extended social security and health insurance rights to same-sex couples.
-On 28 January 2009, the Constitutional Court gave 42 more rights previously only granted to heterosexual couples to cohabitating same-sex couples, including citizenship rights, residence permits, testimony when in jury, and family-properties laws, among others.
+On 28 January 2009, the Constitutional Court gave 42 more rights previously only granted to different-sex couples to cohabitating same-sex couples, including citizenship rights, residence permits, testimony when in jury, and family property laws.
 Another ruling that was handed down on 13 April 2011 extended inheritance rights to same-sex couples.
-In a ruling issued on 4 January 2021, the court ruled that a couple who wishes to prove that they live in a de facto union must provide information on the date since they have lived together, social events they attended together, mutual support during difficult times, or joint projects.
+The Constitutional Court ruled on 4 January 2011 that couples wishing to prove their de facto unions must provide information on their relationships, including social events they have attended together, mutual support during difficult times or joint projects.